jonasbn/pre-commit-hooks/README.md

 ### Prohibit-commit-main.sh

-This hooks prohibits for commiting directory to main and master branches.
+This hook prohibits for commiting directly to `main` and `master` branches.

 ```bash
 $ git commit CHANGELOG.md